 In the case of the investor who was admitted to the auction based on a Roadmap, the Bid Security will be retained simultaneously with the Performance Guarantee and will be returned only after the presentation of all the documents, according to the schedule specified by the investor in the Roadmap.

-Structure of Tenderer
+Structure of Investor

 Consortium or Joint Venture.
-In the case of a Tenderer being a Consortium / joint venture, the following requirements must be followed:
+In the case of a Investor being a Consortium / joint venture, the following requirements must be followed:

 the Proposal Letter must be signed by each member of the consortium / joint venture or by a duly appointed Lead Member of the Consortium / joint venture by Power of Attorney;

-the Tenderer must demonstrate to the satisfaction of the Tender Committee that it (including through any consortium / joint venture members) fulfills Tender Documents requirements and has the capability to undertake all elements of the Project in accordance with Tender Documents:
+the Investor must demonstrate to the satisfaction of the Tender Committee that it (including through any consortium / joint venture members) fulfills Tender Documents requirements and has the capability to undertake all elements of the Project in accordance with Tender Documents:

 for a consortium member to contribute towards satisfaction of the Technical Past experience, and other Qualification Criteria it must have a minimum shareholding of [20%] in the Consortium;